 For Light Smokers (those who smoke less than 10 cigarettes per day), a slightly less 8-week program is offered.
 Nicotine delivery for light smokers is as follows:

-Unfortunately, if you are unsatisfied with the product, you can only return unopened boxes of Nicoderm CQ for a refund with 30 days.
-We wish this return policy was more like our top-rated products, which offer you a complete satisfaction guarantee.
+If you are unsatisfied with the product, you can return unopened boxes of Nicoderm CQ for a refund within 30 days.

 Nicorette is a chewing gum, with each piece containing 4mg of nicotine.
 This is designed to deliver a small amount of nicotine into your body, in order to help save off your cravings.